YuriiRadio/Google-TTS-for-Windows/readme.md

-<h1>Google SAPI for Windows on VBScript</h1>
+<h1>Google TTS for Windows on VBScript</h1>

-Generates a mp3 file from the text using Google SAPI.
+Generates a mp3 file from the text using Google TTS, for any supported Google language

 You can run the script with a command-line option: